Purab93/pokemon-app/README.md

     ○ A details page - that would display all the attributes associated with the Pokemon.

+Check if Node is installed on the system.
+If not install Node in your system.

 In the project directory, you can run:

 ### `npm install`